Getting Started with NetBird Enterprise Commercial License

 Both run the embedded identity provider, so no external OIDC provider is required.
 On a fresh install, you create the owner account from the dashboard on first login; you can connect an external provider later.

-NetBird issues getting-started.sh, the GHCR credentials, and the license key with your Enterprise Commercial License. migrate-to-commercial.sh is available on request — contact your account team.
+NetBird issues getting-started-enterprise.sh and the license key with your Enterprise Commercial License.
+If you wish to upgrade the community edition, migrate-to-enterprise.sh is available below.

 1. Fresh Installation

-getting-started.sh deploys a single-node self-hosted NetBird stack with the embedded IdP.
-Management, signal, relay, and STUN run in one netbird-server container alongside Caddy, the dashboard, and Postgres.
+getting-started-enterprise.sh deploys a single-node self-hosted NetBird stack with the embedded IdP.
+Management, signal, relay, and STUN run in one netbird-server container alongside Traefik, the dashboard, and Postgres.

 1.1 Prerequisites